trade-manager/trade-manager/README.md

 3. Re-factored Main controller moved BrokerDataRequestMonitor into its own class under broker.
 Test case updates
 4. Re-factored HashMaps to use hashCode rather than DB key for identification.
 5. Update all test cases to JUnit4 style
+6. Add functionality to handle trailing and trailing limit stops.

 Demo database for 2.1 (TradeProdDB.sql) with data from 01/01/2013 through 03/13/2015 available at